Primal dual methods for Wasserstein gradient flows: Numerical Method

 \subsection{Fully discrete JKO}

-We now turn to the discretization of the dynamic JKO scheme, Problem \ref{dynamicJKO}, and the higher order scheme, Problem \ref{hodynamicJKO}.
-We begin by noting that higher order Problem \ref{hodynamicJKO} can be rewritten in the same form as Problem \ref{dynamicJKO} by considering the energy
+We now turn to the discretization of the dynamic JKO scheme, Problem \ref{dynamicJKO}, and the Crank-Nicolson inspired scheme, Problem \ref{hodynamicJKO}.
+We begin by noting that the Crank-Nicolson inspired Problem \ref{hodynamicJKO} can be rewritten in the same form as Problem \ref{dynamicJKO} by considering the energy

 Using this observation, we will now describe our discretization of both problems simultaneously.